The Process of Selling Annuities

 Pros and Cons of Selling Annuity Payments

-- Instead of being forced to wait years, you’ll receive your money within a matter of weeks or months.
+- Instead of waiting years, you’ll receive your money within weeks or months.

 - Ability to immediately pay off debts and reduce financial stress.